gravity-ui/uikit/src/components/controls/NumberInput/README.md

 import {NumberInput} from '@gravity-ui/uikit';
 ```

-NumberInput allow users to enter text into a UI.
+NumberInput allow users to enter numbers into a UI.

 ## Appearance